Along the Gulf of Guinea lies the beautiful West African country of Ghana. Its culture and traditions are rich and vibrant.

 Children registered at some of the Compassion-assisted Child Development Centers in Ghana have formed choirs.
 One such choir is the Kasoa Cluster Mass Choir, which rocked the national theatre during last year’s fifth anniversary celebration.

 It is a tradition for children at our Child Development Centers to welcome visitors and sponsors with elaborate drumming and dancing.
-This is an expression of appreciation and Ghanaian hospitality.
+This is an expression of appreciation and Ghanaian hospitality and culture.

 Along with being serious about their own customs and traditions, Ghanaians are fast learners who easily understand and adopt other cultures and practices.
-This makes Ghana a comfortable, easy country for everyone to live in and for outsiders to visit.
+This makes Ghana a comfortable society for everyone to live in and an easy African country for outsiders to visit.